Insect Agriculture Company Transforming Food Systems

 Our mission is to restore biodiversity to agriculture, soil, and planet earth for a more sustainable, resilient, and secure food system.

+Aquaculture is the fastest growing food production system.
 Insects are the most promising fishmeal alternative for their sustainability, positive impact on animal health/welfare, and ability to scale.

 “I am regularly convinced that adding insects into the broader landscape of agriculture is a profoundly pivotal course of action to ensure long-term food security on planet earth.
 There is growing support from the scientific community focused on long-term global agriculture that we need to increase: biodiversity, climate resiliency, systems integration, and tighter nutrient/carbon cycles.
 Insects, and the microbial ecosystems they bring with them, shine in all categories.
 They are also demonstrating a role in bioremediation of some other massive challenges in our pipeline: water quality/availability, soil health, and carbon sequestration, to name a few.”